FilAm poet-leader weaves poetry and health care for the underserved in NYC

 This poem is part of the book of poems ‘Paranaque to New York City Fifty Poems’ (Buensalido Public Relations Agency, 2023) by Therese R. Rodriguez.
 Born in Paranaque in Manila, she moved to New York in 1972 to free herself from persecution during the Marcos’ Martial Law regime.
 Her book was recently launched in San Francisco and Los Angeles.

-Therese serves as the executive director of the Apicha Community Health Center, a federally qualified health center that provides primary care and special care services to medically underserved and vulnerable communities.
+Therese serves as the chief executive officer of the Apicha Community Health Center, a federally qualified health center that provides primary care and special care services to medically underserved and vulnerable communities.
 It has clinics in Manhattan and Jackson Heights in Queens.

 Therese is an important part of the inclusion and health care movement of Asians and Pacific Islanders in the US.
 Her life is a daily celebration of that social consciousness and action.
 In her quiet ways, she is a source of inspiration and pride for her family, friends, and colleagues.
 Mihaela Mihai, operations director of Apicha, said Therese is the matriarch of Apicha.